Parent page: Altium NEXUS Server

 - To support performing push installations, using Microsoft's Active Directory Group Policy.

-Typically you would acquire the products and extensions that you need from Altium's Cloud Repository into your local Altium Infrastructure Server, then craft a deployment package for installation across your network.
-Subsequent updates can be configured automatically, or handcrafted manually for ultimate control over what gets installed on your designer's machines.
+Typically you would acquire the products and extensions that you need from Altium's Cloud Repository into your local NEXUS Server, then craft a deployment package for installation across your network.
+Subsequent updates can be configured automatically, or set up manually for ultimate control over what gets installed on your designer's machines.

 Accessing the Network Installation Service